1. Look for a word that makes people move & you'll find its definitions contested.

 29b.
 Her word for illegal immigrants: "clandestins."

 29c.
 George Guido Lombardi to the Corriere della Sera January 14: "Il trumpismo? È nato da noi," "Trumpism?
-It came from us."
+It was born from us."

 30. Two days before leaving for Washington I was tweeting about Bikers for Trump, a group organized via Facebook by George Guido Lombardi (along with Citizens for Trump, Veterans for Trump, Latinos for Trump, etc.)